guest271314/webbundle/README.md

 # TODO

 - This should work in the browser.
+- Install and run using `deno`.
+Keep `deno run -A deno_install.js` in the repository until that is done.
 - Install [`wbn-sign-webcrypto`](https://github.com/guest271314/wbn-sign-webcrypto) dependency from GitHub repository using `deno`.
 Completed.
 - Substitute Web Cryptography API for `node:crypto`.
 Completed.